 I made my decision as a husband and father, and for those who are angry and disappointed, I humbly ask you to forgive decisions that are borne of my heart and not my head, Hancock said.

 About 900,000 to 1 million people per day passed through US airport checkpoints from Friday through Tuesday, a drop-off of around 60% from the same time a year ago.
 Still, those were some of the biggest crowds since the COVID-19 crisis took hold in the US in March.

-Last year, a record 26 million passengers and crew passed through US airport screening in the 11-day period around Thanksgiving.
+Last year, around Thanksgiving, a record 26 million passengers and crew passed through US airport screening in the 11-day period.

 More Americans drive than fly during the holiday, and AAA has projected those numbers are also likely to be lower this year.
 How much lower the auto club has not said.

 Many states and cities have adopted precautions.
 Travellers to Los Angeles, either by plane or train, were required to fill out an online form acknowledging California’s request that people quarantine for two weeks after arrival in the state.